The Photographers’ Gallery

 Dennis Morris: Music + Life

-This retrospective (27 June–21 September 2025) explores the work of Dennis Morris, known for his portraits of Bob Marley, the Sex Pistols and Marianne Faithfull.
+This retrospective (until 28 September 2025) explores the work of Dennis Morris, known for his portraits of Bob Marley, the Sex Pistols and Marianne Faithfull.
 His photographs document music, identity and social change, from reggae’s vibrancy to punk’s raw energy.
 Morris’s work also captures Black British life in post-war London, highlighting resilience and community.
 His long collaboration with Marley began when he was 14, forging a connection that shaped his career.
 The exhibition reflects his ability to document culture with authenticity.

 Visiting the Photographers’ Gallery